-We have been awarded 82.5 hours (spread over 6 semesters) to complete NIFS+ALTAIR observations in the J and K bands of the inner few hundred parsecs of a distance limited sample of 20 nearby Seyfert galaxies drawn from the Swift-BAT 60-month catalogue and selected to have 14-195 keV luminosities larger than $10^{41.5}$ erg/s, redshifts z<0.015 and being accessible to NIFS (- $30^{\circ}<\delta<73^{\circ}$ ).
+We have been awarded 82.5 hours (spread over 6 semesters) to complete NIFS+ALTAIR observations in the J and K bands of the inner few hundred parsecs of a distance limited sample of 20 nearby Seyfert galaxies drawn from the Swift-BAT 60-month catalogue and selected to have 14-195 keV luminosities larger than $10^{41.5}$ erg/s, redshifts z<0.015 and being accessible to NIFS (- $30^{\circ} < \delta < 73^{\circ}$).
 Our goal is to map the ionized and hot molecular gas distributions and kinematics, as well as the stellar population and kinematics in order to answer the following questions: (i) How much mass is available for accretion; (ii) what mechanisms bring gas to the environs of the SMBH and (iii) what are the mass inflow rates? (iv) How do outflows interact with the interstellar medium, (v) what are the mass outflow rates and kinetic power? (vi) Can the outflows strip the ISM away from around the BH? (vii) What is the role of star formation in the process?
-Can we find signatures of recent star formation in the vicinity of the AGN --- a signature of co-evolution of the bulge and SMBH? (viii) How are the measured properties related to the luminosity of the AGN?
+Can we find signatures of recent star formation in the vicinity of the AGN -- a signature of co-evolution of the bulge and SMBH? (viii) How are the measured properties related to the luminosity of the AGN?

 In order to complete the observations of the sample of 20 nearby Seyfert galaxies, we need to observe 16 galaxies in the J and K bands plus one galaxy, NGC2110, only in the J band, as we have previous NIFS observations of 4 galaxies of the BAT sample.
 We have estimated we need 5 hours per galaxy, thus a total of 82.5 hours for the completion of the observations, which we estimated could be observed in 6 semesters: 2015A, 2015B, 2016A, 2016B, 2017A, 2017B.
-Unfortunately, due to the problem that happened with Altair in 2016B, since that semester we have had no observations, even though we were awarded the time.
-In summary, we received data only for 6 objects and are thus still missing observations of 10 objects.
+Unfortunately, due to the problem that happened with Altair in 2016B, we have had no observations in 2017A, 2017B and 2018A, even though we were awarded the time.
+In 2018B, we were awarded 17.5 hours to observe 5 objects, and received the data for 1 already.
+In summary, we received data only for 7 objects and are thus still missing observations of 9 objects.
+If we receive data the present semester for the next 4 for which we have been awarded the time, plus for the next 5 targets in 2019A we can conclude the project.